dean-zava/SpansParser/README.md

 # Span Viewer

 ## Running The Client & Server
-To download dependecies run in the repository root directory
+To download dependecies, run from the repository root directory:
 ```sh
 npm i
 ```